UNINETTSigma2/documentation/training/events/2026-04-hpc-on-boarding.md

 an on-boarding hands-on course for new users of high performance computing (HPC) systems.

-The course is highly recommended  for all new users of the national HPC systems (Saga, Fram, Betzy) and all interested in the field.
+The course is highly recommended  for all new users of the national HPC systems (Saga, Betzy, Olivia) and all interested in the field.
 **Targeted Audience**: The course is aimed at students, researchers and employees of any background.
 We assume no prior knowledge of what an HPC is or how to use it.
 For those with little experience using UNIX-like operating systems such as Linux or working on the command